Martina99188/DevOpsMobileAplicationDevelopment/README.md

 # DevOpsMobileApllicationDevelopment

-In the file RepositoryList + ManualAnalysis, all the data on the repositories are taken into account, including a sample of 2000 commits, and a commit hash spreadsheet.
+In the file **RepositoryList + ManualAnalysis**, all the data on the repositories are taken into account, including a sample of 2000 commits, and a commit hash spreadsheet.

-In the folder First Analysis there are the following files:
+In the folder **First Analysis** there are the following files:
-* 01 - DataCleaning.
+* **01 - DataCleaning**.

 This script in Python performs a series of operations for cleaning and manipulating data in a CSV file.
 Initially, the necessary libraries such as Pandas, Path from pathlib, math, matplotlib (with alias plt), and NumPy are imported.
 Next, the code reads a CSV file called 'SampleCommits.csv' and creates a dataframe called df.
 Once the dataframe has been created, some columns that appear to be irrelevant for the subsequent analysis are removed.